rickhowe/sample/README.md

 # wrapfiller

-## Align each line visually between windows even if wrapped
+## Align each wrapped line virtually between windows

 This plugin fills with virtual lines to visually align the position of each line between two or more windows, even when the `wrap` option is on, and makes